Canada Travel Guide

 Canada Travel: General Information

 Canada, the second-largest country in the world stretching from the Pacific to the Atlantic, is a land of varied topographical features.
 The land of Santa Claus has everything – from rugged mountain peaks, glaciers, cascades, rivers and soft sandy beaches to a great variety of unique fauna like grizzly bears, humpback whales and moose.
-Beyond its natural world, the Canadian realm has rich history, culture, tradition and an inimitable way of life; each of these aspects needs to be carefully examined, explored.
+Beyond its natural world, the Canadian realm has rich history, culture, tradition and an inimitable way of life; each of these aspects needs to be carefully examined and explored.
 Canada, again, promises pleasure pursuits like biking, hiking, skiing, etc. With the many things Canada offers, it's no wonder many chose it as their preferred vacation destination.

 Canada Travel: Key Facts